standard-software/WindowTabs/README.md

 1. Download `WindowTabs.zip` from the [Releases](https://github.com/standard-software/WindowTabs/releases) page
 2. Extract the archive to your preferred location
-3. Run `WindowTabs.exe`
+3. Run `WindowTabs.exe` to launch it.

 ## Usage

-- Launch `WindowTabs.exe`.
-- Right-click the tray icon to access settings.
+- Right-click the WindowTabs tray icon to open the menu and access the settings dialog.
 - In the [Programs] tab of settings, choose programs you want tabs for.
 - Tabs will appear on those programs' windows.
-- Right-click on tabs to access tab-specific options.
+- Right-click on tabs to access the tab-specific menu.
 - Drag and drop tabs to combine them into tab groups.

 ![Task Tray Menu](README_Image/TaskTrayMenuImage.png)